pianobooster/PianoBooster/README.md

 [pianobooster-timidity](https://software.opensuse.org/download.html?project=home%3Aloginov_alex_valer&package=pianobooster-timidity)

 [pianobooster-fluidsynth](https://software.opensuse.org/download.html?project=home%3Aloginov_alex_valer&package=pianobooster-fluidsynth)

-*Note:* In Ubuntu 9.04 there is an issue with the Intel drivers which that means PianoBooster performs very badly if you have Intel graphic chips.
-Upgrading to Ubuntu 9.10 fixes this problem.

 *Note:* The packages provided with distributions may not exist or are out of date, in which case you will have to compile from the source code.